 In 2021 the Government invited local leaders to bring forward bold plans for devolving powers to local areas and to work together to help level up the UK.
 In February 2022, the Government's Levelling Up White Paper set out a framework for devolution.
+Across May & June 2022, we ran an independent survey to gather responses from the business community.
+This survey is now closed and we will be sharing findings in due course.
 Council leaders across Greater Lincolnshire are now working together to develop plans to enable Lincolnshire to reach its full potential.

 If devolution is right for Greater Lincolnshire, the Government would transfer some of its powers, services, and budgets through a Lincolnshire Deal to enable integration with existing services and target them to local need and economic growth.

 Devolution shifts three types of power to local leaders

 - Full devolution of budgets to include decision making and accountability for delivery to meet local need